zephyrproject-rtos/zephyr/doc/porting/arch.rst

 * On context switch, the outgoing thread's stack memory should be marked inaccessible to user mode by making the appropriate configuration changes in the memory management hardware..
-The incoming thread's stack memory should likewaise be marked as accessible.
+The incoming thread's stack memory should likewise be marked as accessible.
 This ensures that threads can't mess with other thread stacks.

 * On context switch, the system needs to switch between memory domains for